mikCN/CHARMTwinsights/CHARMTwinsight_API_Design.md

 - **PostgreSQL Database** as backend storage
 - **Python and R Analytics Containers**
 - **Repository for predictive models (e.g. ML Flow models)**
+- **MinIO Database** or other S3-compatible object storage for models
 - **Planned Imputation and OMOP Mapping Services**
 - **External UI or CLI clients**